-- Two islands where the Mediterranean lifestyle and island romance are so well preserved
+- Discover two islands brimming with Mediterranean lifestyle and island romance

-- From the traditional villages and natural landscape of Sifnos, to the moon-like landscapes of Milos
+- Begin with the traditional villages and natural landscape of Sifnos, before heading to the moon-like landscapes of Milos

 Contact one of our Greece specialists + 44 (0) 20 3958 6120